Lawsuit: Chicago police misused ShotSpotter in murder case - KESQ

 The lawsuit filed by the MacArthur Justice Center at Northwestern University’s law school seeks damages from the city for mental anguish, loss of income and legal bills for the 65-year-old Williams, who said he still suffers from a tremor in his hand that developed while he was locked up.
 It also details the case of a second plaintiff Daniel Ortiz, a 36-year-old father who the lawsuit alleges was arbitrarily arrested and jailed by police who were responding to a ShotSpotter alert.

 The suit seeks class-action status for any Chicago resident who was stopped on the basis of the alerts.
-And among other things, it seeks a court order barring the technology’s use in Chicago, the nation’s third-largest city.
+It also seeks a court order barring the technology’s use in the nation’s third-largest city.

 “Even though now I’m so-called free, I don’t think I will ever be free of the thought of what they have done and the impact that has on me now, like the shaking with my hand,” Williams said.
 “I constantly go back to the thought of being in that place. … I just can’t get my mind to settle down.”